 This puts law enforcement in a unique position to meet a victim’s needs immediately, provide referrals to crime victim services, and encourage and facilitate the victim’s participation in the criminal justice system.

-Learn about OVC’s support for programs which help officers compassionately and effectively meet the needs of crime victims.
+Learn about OVC’s support for programs that help officers compassionately and effectively meet the needs of crime victims and establish collaborations between police and the communities they protect.
 This site also offers publications, multimedia, and other resources.

 The toolkit can help law enforcement agencies strengthen their ability to address work-related exposure to trauma.